Evertonneto/Evertonneto/README.md

 ### 🚀 What I Do

 * **Government Solutions:** I lead the development and maintenance of portals focusing on performance and accessibility, ensuring compatibility across desktop and mobile devices.
-* **System Integration:** I specialize in integrating custom front-ends with complex platforms like **SoftExpert Suite** and consuming REST APIs to digitize administrative processes.
+* **System Integration:** I specialize in integrating custom front-ends with complex platforms like **SoftExpert Suite** and consuming REST APIs and SOAP APIs to digitize administrative processes.
 * **Legacy Modernization:** I have experience in corrective and evolutionary maintenance, applying clean code practices to modernize legacy systems.

 ---